|

 is payable regardless of a student’s attendance, to encourage

 the student to make the most of their learning opportunities.
-Monthly
+In

-After several years, when a student advances beyond the intermediate
+years, when a student advances beyond the intermediate level, they

-level, they must obtain the advanced level of licenses to continue
+must obtain the advanced level of licenses to continue their studies.

 If you would like to visit a class, or for more